 1. The combination of the 16 MHz clock rate and the processor's supply voltage now lies within the specification of the Atmega 328P, rather than being slightly outside it;

 2. One or more SSRs can be used as the output stages without requiring any extra components.
-Unlike the triac-based equivalent, the SSR that I use is CE-approved.

 If the RF facility is to be used with the 5V version, an additional step-down regulator (VR2) is required to provide 3.3V to the RFM12B.
 The difference between these two versions is described in more detail later.